Meghal17/Sudoku-python/README.md

 This is an ongoing project to develop a sudoku game.
 What has been implemented so far:
-- Main Menu to navigate between the game and other sections like settings, scores, and others..
+- Main Menu to navigate between the game and other sections like settings, scores, and others.
 - Typing and deleting numbers on board.
 - Sudoku board display funtion with highlight functionality for better gameplay experience.
+- Notes functionality

 **Packages**